leegee/private-prisma-foaf/README.md

     PrismaTestEnvironment.init();

+Because use of a long-running global transaction apparently not supported by Prisma, the above creates a PG DB schema per test, which it destroys after the test.

 ## Writing Unit Tests

 See examples.

 ## TODO

-- Real graphviz
 - Deeper mock RVs
 - Playwrite
 - Percy

 ## NOTES

-Use of a long-running global transaction apparently not supported

 ## Links